jjsoper/UBCW/README.md

+# About

-Interactive (plotly) DO and streamflow timeseries for Upper Blackstone Clean Water (UBCW) monitoring program.
+This repository contains figures for the publicly available Upper Blackstone Clean Water ArcGIS story maps.